 - Li Yi Feng (李易峰) as Bali Tusu (百里屠苏).
 Originally named Han Yun Xi (韩雲溪).
-This is my 2nd drama of watching him.
+This is my second drama of watching him.
 The other one, I put aside because I got bored, lol.
 (I actually finished this one before watching The Lost Tomb but finished the review for the other one first hence posting out of order.)
-But anyway, his character was initially quite lively but had turned quiet and repressed for the latter part of the drama.
+Anyway, his character was initially quite lively but had turned quiet and repressed for the latter part of the drama.
 It was understandable since he had a lot going on and needed to control himself at times or be controlled by the evil thoughts.
 There were many frustrations going on around him and it was hard to focus on the goods.
 Later on though, he learned to loosen up a bit and joke around.
 Yet, of course, he couldn’t escape his fate.
 Indeed tragic.
 In a way, I guessed that he had to die to end the curse, but I silently hoped that they would find a way.
 Yet they couldn’t, especially what happened near the end.

 - Huang Tian Qi (黄天崎) as young Bali Tusu.
 The kid was sooooo cute!
 I enjoyed the little scenes of him.